microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/eventmessage-update.md

 ---
 title: "Update eventMessage"
-description: "Update the properties of an eventMessage object."
+description: "Update the properties of an eventMessage object."author: "angelgolfer-ms"
 ---

 # Update eventMessage